 Many of his contemporaries saw it in a considerably different light, however: It was cheap enough that almost anyone could afford to buy it once a week or perhaps even more often (up until the 1950s, a large segment of the Italian population was too poor to eat meat more than once or twice per week; their poverty was simply called miseria and is the primary reason so many emigrated), and therefore tripe was a very common meal in the poorer sections of town.
 And its byproduct, tripe broth, was even more common.
 What is today a stylish antique shop in Florence was a tripe boiler's at the turn of the century (around 1905), and though the smells produced by the processing of the tripe were described as "ghastly," the tripe they produced was quite tasty and perfect for flavoring bread or rice.
 Those too poor to buy the finished product could at least enjoy its flavor by using the broth.

 Since then, much has changed—nobody requests tripe broth anymore, and I have never seen tripe that has not already been pre-boiled in an Italian market or butcher's shop.
 Tripe has also undergone a curious renaissance; it now commonly appears on the menus of elegant restaurants specialized in traditional cuisine, and people don't hesitate to serve it to guests.

 Artusi recommends selecting tripe that is thickly corded; figure about a pound (approximately 450 grams) per person.
 It should be white, but not overly white; experienced Italian butchers warn that bone-white tripe may have been bleached.
 If you do buy raw tripe, wash it repeatedly, rinsing well, then place it in a large pot with abundant water, 1 onion, 1 stalk of celery, 1 carrot, and some fresh parsley.
-Bring the pot to a boil, reduce the heat to a simmer, and cook for 4-5 hours, skimming the surface fairly often; the tripe should become quite tender.
+Bring the pot to a boil, reduce the heat to a simmer, and cook for 4 to 5 hours, skimming the surface fairly often; the tripe should become quite tender.
 Once it is cooked, cut it into finger-wide strips and it is ready to be prepared.
 What to do with it?